Women’s Health Series

 This surgery requires an overnight stay in hospital and a visit from a Physiotherapist before you can leave.
 I was under a general anaesthetic for an hour and my surgeon had to cut both my Bicep and Rotator Cuff.
 I had 5 incisions in total and the pain was intense.

 Before I left hospital, I was prescribed Endone, Ibuprofen and Tramadol, however this combination didn’t feel right to me.
-I visited my GP the following day and asked for a drug review and Targin was prescribed.
+I visited my GP the following day and asked for a drug review and I was prescribed Targin.

 The pain combined with effects from the pain relief meant I sat on the couch and watched Netflix for four whole weeks.
 Yes.
 FOUR.
 WHOLE.
 WEEKS!